awslabs/containers-cost-allocation-dashboard/README.md

 You may create an S3 Bucket Policy on the bucket that you create to store the Kubecost data.<br />
 In this case, below is a recommended bucket policy to use.<br />
-This bucket policy, along with the identity-based policies of all the identities in this solution, provides minimum access:
+This bucket policy, along with the identity-based policies of all the identities in this solution, provide minimum access:

     {
         "Version": "2012-10-17",